Marlatt-Salzberg Travel Grant Sponsored by AMRIG (currently suspended)

 If you are planning to attend a conference such as the Mind and Life Summer Research Institute that requires an application to attend, this grant will cover your application fee in addition to your other costs.
 If you are not accepted to the conference, you must notify AMRIG immediately; you may be able to use your award to attend a different conference instead.

 There is no set minimum or maximum funding for this grant, but preference will be given to applications that minimize expense.
-Last year’s recipient received $700.
+The 2015 grant recipient received $700.

 Who Is Eligible?